zicklag/blog/src/content/blog/the-reach-of-respect/index.md

 title: The Reach of Respect
 pubDatetime: 2024-05-10 10:00:00
 description: >
-  Why do we respect people, and where to draw the line?
+  Why do we respect people?
+Where should we draw the line?
 featured: true
 postSlug: the-reach-of-respect
 tags: